 Jump to section

-Finding the best gift for a husband who has everything (and says he doesn’t want anything) is hard, whether you’ve been married for five months, five years, or five decades.
-To make things a little easier for you, we’ve scoured our archives to find the best picks for all types of guys with all kinds of interests at many price points (including coffee mugs, sweaters, and headphones).
-I’ve been covering and reviewing tech since 2017 and have spent countless hours interviewing experts about the gear they use, so there are a lot of gadgets on this list that I love.
-For everything non-tech-related, I spoke with my colleagues across the Strategist and combed through our archives to find the best gifts for every type of husband.
+Finding the best gift for a husband who has everything (and says he doesn’t want anything) is hard — whether you’ve been married for five months, five years, or five decades.
+To make things a little easier for you, we’ve gathered the best picks for all types of guys with all kinds of interests at many price points (including coffee mugs, sweaters, headphones, and more).
+I’ve been covering and reviewing tech since 2017, and have spent countless hours interviewing experts about the gear they use, so there are a lot of gadgets on this list that I love.
+For everything non-tech related, I spoke with my colleagues across the Strategist and combed through our archives for plenty of options that should surprise and delight your recipient.
 And husband or not, there’s a lot of gift inspiration here for all to enjoy.

 $25 and under